pablos-here/nbiff/README.md

 2. [Enable](https://github.com/pablo-blueoakdb/nbiff/blob/main/doc/KStatusNotifierItem.png)
    the extension by moving the slider to the **On** position.

-## Installing/Upgrading
+## Installing / Upgrading

-The installation script is written with the belief that the majority of people prefer to **do** than to **read-and-do**.
+The installation script handles installs and upgrades.

-It handles both installs and upgrades.
+Below is how to install/upgrade:

 1. [Get the latest the
    release](https://github.com/pablo-blueoakdb/nbiff/releases).